AndresTIY/day25-hw/readme.md

   - what events does each view listen to?
     - listens for change events, retrieves new data from store and provides new data to entire tree of their child views
+    - menu view
-    - menu view should listen for click event
+      - should listen for click event
+      - check for local fav, low sodium, under 500 cals, and make icon active if true

     - cart-view should do the adding

     - confirmation-view listens for ORDER NOW button

 - Actions
   - how many actions will I need?
   - what data will each Action be dispatched with?

+### Steps
+- find all classes that need to take in items from api
+- initial case should load the full menu, need to extract data from server first